 Note: This procedure does not use the WebLogic Web Services split development directory environment.
-If you are using this development environment, and would like to integrate Web Services development into it, see "Integrating Web Services Into the WebLogic Split Development Directory Environment" on page 3-23 for details.
+If you are using this development environment, and would like to integrate Web Services development into it, see Section 3.13, "Integrating Web Services Into the WebLogic Split Development Directory Environment" for details.